-How to Appeal to College Students at a Virtual Career Fair
+How to Appeal to College Students at a Campus Recruiting Event

 Much of today’s recruitment is focused on college students, who belong to Generation Z. This demographic is known for their diversity, experience with technology, and social activism.
 As a result, Gen Z carries their own priorities and expectations when it comes to evaluating prospective employers.
 In a virtual environment, it can be challenging for employers to showcase why they are a good fit for Gen Z candidates.
 Drawing upon research about Gen Z in the workforce, as well as campus recruiting trends, here are some ways to engage Gen Z students at a virtual career fair.

 Whether it’s for a consumer brand or an employer brand, personalization is the key to attracting Gen Z. That means you should reach out to college students before the virtual career fair even begins.
 For example, you may wish to reach out to prospective candidates on LinkedIn and send them a personal invitation to attend your booth at the career fair, or send a personalized email blast to your opt-in list.
 You can also use other recruitment marketing strategies including posts on your social media channels and inclusion in the university’s career center newsletter.

 Prioritize face-to-face communication as much as possible during the fair

 Gen Z is known as the generation of “digital natives,” but that doesn’t mean face-to-face communication is taboo.
 In fact, a 2017 survey of college students found that 72% prefer face-to-face communication when possible.
 So make sure your virtual career fair platform enables you to provide a one-to-one connection with candidates.
 For example, incorporate video calls into your virtual career fair booth to drive engagement and foster face-to-face communication between recruiters and prospective candidates.
 At Brazen, we recommend offering video, audio, and chat capabilities within your career fair booth to appeal to a range of communication styles.